yusdacra/kide/README.md

 - refer to a plugin's repository for more configuration (every configuration should apply)
 - you can add plugins here (refer to plug.kak)

-You can create `.kakrc.local` in a folder for project / folder specific settings.
-Same rules as `user/kakrc` apply.
+You can create `.kakrc.local` in a folder for project / folder specific configuration.